Need SAP Project Management Support?

 - Clear functional and technical requirements specification documentation and approval process.

-- Presence of a highly experience technical solution architect.
+- Presence of a highly experienced technical solution architect.

-- That all effort be taken to kill development during the project that are not absolutely necessary to Go-Live.
+- That all effort be taken to kill developments during the project that are not absolutely necessary to Go-Live.

 Some development versus configuration is to be expected on most SAP implementations.
 Experience indicates the best approach is to minimize it during the initial implementation.

 Of much greater concern are decisions taken by the SAP BASIS team to not fully implement SAP Solution Manager and or not implement SAP Notes and Packages as they become available.

 Though there are Project Management software solutions available, all available with extensive features and functions, few provide the functionality of Microsoft Project Enterprise Addition combined with Sharepoint and the SAP Solution Manager.
 Whichever way you decide to go, the fundamental Software Project Management functionality required is well established and when used by experts, works.